ThaparPiyush/wheelchair/README.md

 * wheelchair_simulation: consist of all gazebo worlds and launch files

+* wheelchair_control: consist of saved setting of motor driver and kangaroo conroller

 * wheelchair_cartographer: consist of mapping configurations and launch files

 * wheelchair_navigation: consist of navigation parameters and launch files